Tigerstaaten/relah/CONTRIBUTING.md

 ## Pull Requests

-If you want to contribute to the reposit
+If you want to contribute to the repository, follow these ste